oloapinivad/MiLES/README.md

 - _mapproj_ provides a series of map projection that can be used.

-If you are aware of other way to implement this 5 passages without using those packages, please contact me.
+If you are aware of other way to implement this 5 passages without using those packages, please contact me through the GitHub portal.

 There are some issues on Mac Os X (10.11 and later at least) related to gfortran.
 It may happen that some packages requires specifically gfortran-4.8 (see here for help: